Vivena/babelweb2/README.md

     babeld -g 33123 ...

-By default, Babwelweb attempts to connect to a Babel node at `[::1]:33123`:
+By default, BabelWeb2 attempts to connect to a Babel node at `[::1]:33123`:

     babelweb2